joonas-fi/joonas.fi/content/posts/2021/stable-device-path-for-linux-hwmon-interfaces/index.md

 ```

-It's safe on each boot make the symlink, because `/dev` is a non-persistent (= RAM-based) filesystem.
+It's safe on each boot to make a new symlink, because `/dev` is a non-persistent (= RAM-based) filesystem.

 ### Test the rule